deliverystack/wslbin/playmed.bash.md

 # playmed.bash: WSL Bash Shell Script for Image/Video/Audio Slideshow

-Clippy 2.0 I and I wrote a Bash shell script to render a slideshow from the images and videos under a directory.
-It makes it worth pulling the media from my phone, and the kids love it.
-I haven’t tested much, but according to Clippy:
+Clippy 2.0 I and I wrote a Bash shell script to render a slideshow from the images and videos under a root directory.
+It makes it worth pulling the media from the phones to a PC, and the kids love it.
+I haven’t tested much, and only under WSL and Ubuntu itself, but according to Clippy:

 # Multimedia Slideshow Script